RishabhPaliwal480/ODOO_Hackathon/README.md

 The goal of GlobeTrotter is to simplify the travel planning experience by providing a single platform for discovering destinations, planning journeys, organizing itineraries, and managing travel information.

+## 🎥 Demo Video

+> See GlobeTrotter in action — from destination discovery to trip planning and itinerary management.
+Watch the Demo Video -> https://youtu.be/de8nGkv9nOI